Ameer220336/domain-ranking-backend/README.md

   - Otherwise, fresh data is fetched and stored.

 - Support Multi-Domain Comparison
-  A user can request multiple domains at once using commas, e.g.: and backend returns chart ready ranking datasets for each domain
+  A user can request multiple domains at once using commas and backend returns chart ready ranking datasets for each domain
   ```bash
   GET /ranking/google.com,facebook.com,github.com
   ```